SuperNova76/TopCPToolKit/docs/settings/onnxwrapper.md

     - `shape_len` length of the dimension array

 `template<typename T> void setInputs(const std::string& node_name, const std::vector<T>& values, const std::vector<int64_t>& shape)`
-:   Convert a data vector to tensor and use the tensor as input to the node according to the specified node name for evaluating models.
+:   Link a data vector to tensor and use the tensor as input to the node according to the specified node name for evaluating models.

     - `node_name` name of the input node in the trained model